 The importance of good digestive health cannot be overstated.
 We get nearly all our energy from food.
-But if our body is unable to properly break down and absorb the nutrients in what we eat, the result is reduced energy production, nutrient deficiencies, and a potential cascade of health-related problems.
+But if our body is unable to properly break down and absorb the nutrients in what we eat, it can impact our energy levels, and how well our bodies function and age.

 Domino Effect

 Digestion uses up a significant amount of the energy our body produces.
-If our bodies are not producing enough digestive enzymes to break down the food we eat into absorbable nutrients — like amino acids, simple sugars, fatty acids, vitamins and minerals — our body has to work much harder, which can deplete our energy even more.
-Plus, all the poorly digested nutrients can cause unwanted and unpleasant gut symptoms.
+If our bodies don’t have sufficient digestive enzymes to break down the food we eat into absorbable nutrients — like amino acids, simple sugars, fatty acids, vitamins and minerals — our body has to work much harder, diverting energy from powering our muscles and minds.
+Plus, incomplete breakdown of food can cause unwanted and unpleasant gut symptoms.

 It’s easy to understand that poor digestion can make us feel tired and cause abdominal discomfort.
 But when you aren't digesting your food well, you can also face imbalances in all the systems of your body, not just your digestive tract.
-Digestive enzyme deficiencies can cause minor symptoms like occasional gas and bloating, but can also be at the root of much more serious systemic disorders.
-When you are deficient in key resources, your whole health suffers.
+Digestive enzyme deficiencies can cause minor symptoms like occasional gas and bloating, but can also be at the root of much deeper health issues.

 Case in point, around 70% of the body’s immune system resides in the gut, so if we want to stay healthy, we need to pay attention to what’s happening in there!
-To that end, let’s explore some of the reasons why we may not be producing enough digestive enzymes on our own and understand the possible need for supplementing with full-spectrum digestive enzymes.
+To that end, let’s explore some of the factors that impact digestive enzyme digestion, and how supplementing with full spectrum digestive enzymes can make a big difference in supporting your gut and whole body health.

 Poor Diet